 This post brought to you by Daytona Beach Area Convention & Visitors Bureau.
 The content and opinions expressed below are that of Beauty in the Mess.

 Living in North Carolina, Fall isn’t usually super cold until November.
 But the beaches pretty much close down after Labor Day.
 Literally.
-We decided to take vacation for one week starting with Labor Day weekend last year.
+We decided to take a vacation for one week starting with Labor Day weekend last year.
 Everything was great until we woke up on Tuesday.
 Nothing was open.
 Nothing.
 That’s when we realized if we wanted a beach vacation in the Fall, we had to travel to Florida, specifically Daytona Beach.
 Why Daytona Beach?

 It’s the festival capital of Florida!
 It’s not just for romantic getaways anymore.
-Although it is still great for couples, there are also many kid friendly options.
+Although it is still great for couples, there are also many kid-friendly options.
 Not to mention the free things to do in Daytona Beach.
 The possibilities are endless!

-Daytona Beach offers a wide variety of activities, restaurants and 23 miles of sparkling white sand.
+Daytona Beach offers a wide variety of activities, restaurants, and 23 miles of sparkling white sand.

 The beaches are perfect for every vacation, and the area features a large variety for your family’s stay including hotels, motels, condo rentals, bed and breakfast inns, vacation rentals and camp grounds – something to fit everyone’s budget and style.
 My dream is to one day travel with our family by air stream trailer.

 Daytona Beach is more than just a beach.